2026 Dates

 For players wishing to be placed in a group, please send a brief recording by Oct.
 31.

-PUBLIC RECITAL with appropriate health protocols at Admiral Congregational Church, West Seattle:
+PUBLIC RECITAL with appropriate health protocols at St. John the Baptist Episcopal Church, West Seattle

 For more information, please contact: Jane Harty, Director at jane.harty@musicnorthwest.org